 Are you applying to LEAF Academy?
 We know it is a big step for you and all of your family.
-We understand that in order to fill in the best application ever, you might be a little bit (or more) stressed.
+We understand that while trying to fill in the best application ever, you might be under a bit of pressure.

 That’s why we decided to make it much easier for you by giving you a few bits of advice on how to write a successful application.
 These are a few tips that might help you when applying.

 Make sure you know exactly what you’ll need to submit.
 Always scroll through the application first and prepare your answers and appendices beforehand.
 This way you won’t be surprised by a missing document (e.g. a parental consent or so) an hour before the deadline.

 Losing your answers because of a system bug or because “your session has expired” is everyone’s worst nightmare.
 Prevent this by having your answers ready in a text document and all the appendices gathered in a separate file on your computer.
 You can then simply copy your answers without stressing about losing them.

 You can also save a draft of your application and finish it later.
 However, please note that the application system can save your session for 30 days only.

 Do not complete the application at the last minute.
 Prevent unnecessary stressful moments by allowing yourself enough time to fill it in and improve it.
 Most people do poorly when they don’t allow themselves enough time to meet a deadline, don’t let this be you.